 Let’s use an edition of 39 as an example, the size of my tabletop dachshund sculpture Doxie Bump.
-That means that 39 individual doxies can be produced.
-I have a mold that can be reused to make 39 waxes that can be turned into 39 bronzes.
-Those bronzes will be numbered “1/39,” “2/39,” “3/39,” and so on until you reach the end of the edition, “39/39.”
+That means that 39 individual doxies could be produced.
+I had a mold that could be reused to make 39 waxes that can be turned into 39 bronzes.
+Those bronzes were numbered “1/39,” “2/39,” “3/39,” and so on until you reach the end of the edition, “39/39.”
 Look for the edition number somewhere on the bronze.

 What Are Artist’s Proofs and Foundry Proofs?

 Artist’s Proofs — Artist proofs are typically kept around by sculptors to compare to each member of the edition as they are produced to make sure the chasing, patina, etc. all look right.
 Artists proofs may or may not be made available to the public.
 There is also no hard and fast rule about how many artist’s proofs might get made for an edition, but typically it can be up to a 10th of the edition size.
 So, should I be so inclined, there might eventually be four artists proofs of 13″ Doxie Bump.
 These will be numbered on each “AP 1,” “AP 2,” and so on.